-While most people just pass through Koh Phangan for a couple days to party at the world famous Full Moon Parties or the legendary Tri-Bay parties at Eden Garden, Guy’s Bar and Why Nam, this island’s tropical rainforests have so much more to offer for those interested in nature immersion and ecotourism.
+While most people just pass through Koh Phangan for a couple days to party at the world famous Full Moon Parties or the legendary Tri-Bay party scene, this island’s tropical rainforests have so much more to offer for those interested in nature immersion and ecotourism experiences.

 The island of Koh Phangan was recently designated as an “ecotourism zone” in Thailand to protect its unique tropical rainforest ecology.
 Nearly half of the island is now protected in a tropical rainforest reserve and just off the eastern coast, you have Ang Thong National Marine Park, which is the most spectacular island archipelago found in Thailand.

 The legend of Koh Phangan is that the island formed atop a foundation of Quartz crystals.
 For true believers, the island is revered as a place for spiritual transformation as it’s believed that the energetic tension of opposites is heightened here.
 As a result, the island has become a mecca for yoga and meditation with the town of Srithanu resembling something like the peace and tranquility of the Balinese town of Ubud twenty years ago.

 I can’t imagine a better place than Koh Phangan to meditate and do yoga in the morning and then spend the afternoon exploring the tropical jungle and swimming in the refreshing waters of a waterfall.
 This island has so much to offer in terms of both nature and learning opportunities.
 As local expats will say, the “rabbit hole” goes very deep on Koh Phangan.

 If you’re planning to visit Koh Phangan and you’re looking for interesting in things to do in nature then here are 10 of the most spectacular natural wonders that you will want to explore: